Mental Toughness in Youth Soccer Isn't What You Think

 It’s Not About Being Emotionless

-Mental toughness doesn’t mean you don’t feel nervous before a big game.
-It doesn’t mean you’re not disappointed when you lose.
-It doesn’t mean you never doubt yourself.
+Mental toughness doesn’t mean your child doesn’t feel nervous before a big match.
+It doesn’t mean they’re not disappointed when they lose.
+It doesn’t mean they never doubt themselves.

-It means you feel all of that stuff and compete anyway.
+It means they feel all of that stuff and compete anyway.

-The mentally tough athlete feels the butterflies before the championship game just like you do.
-They just don’t let those butterflies stop them from stepping onto the field and sending it.
+The mentally tough young player feels the butterflies before the championship match just like their teammates do.
+They just don’t let those butterflies stop them from stepping onto the pitch and playing their game.

-They feel the sting of a bad performance.
+They feel the sting of a poor performance.
 They just don’t let it define their next one.

-So what does mental toughness actually look like when you’re in the middle of competition?
+So what does mental toughness actually look like when your child is in the middle of a match?

-When you’re losing: You keep competing at full intensity instead of accepting that you’ve lost.
+When their team is losing: They keep competing at full intensity instead of mentally checking out.

-When you make a mistake: You reset and focus on the next play instead of dwelling on what just happened.
+When they make a mistake: They reset and focus on the next play instead of dwelling on what just happened.

-When you’re exhausted: You find a way to keep your technique sharp instead of getting sloppy.
+When they’re exhausted: They find a way to keep their technique sharp instead of getting sloppy.

-When the pressure’s on: You trust your training instead of overthinking every move.
+When the pressure’s on: They trust their training instead of overthinking every touch.

-When you’re not feeling it: You show up to practice anyway and give what you have that day.
+When they’re not feeling it: They show up to training anyway and give what they have that day.

 Notice a pattern?
-Mental toughness is about what you do, not how you feel.
+Mental toughness is about what they do, not how they feel.

-The same skills that help you handle a tough opponent or a loud crowd?
-Those same skills help you handle a difficult test, a challenging social situation, or a stressful job interview down the road.
+The same skills that help your child handle a tough opponent or perform under pressure on the pitch?
+Those same skills help them handle a difficult test, a challenging social situation, or a stressful job interview years down the road.

 The ability to stay calm under pressure